CWTakiku/NettyIM/README_EN.md

 # NettyIM SDK
-### A highly customized long-connect SDK based on Netty that supports communication between proprietary and Websocket protocols.
+### A highly customized communication SDK based on Netty, which supports communication of TCP, UDP and WebSocket protocols.